GoldenCheetah/OpenData/README.md

 * From November 2018 we additionally published the data to a publically readable AWS 23 bucket: https://goldencheetah-opendata.s3.amazonaws.com

-* This repo provides tools for working with the data
+* This repo provides tools for working with the data.
+There already is a Python library available, see [documentation](opendata-python/README.md) for more details.